canonical/sphinx-docs-starter-pack/readme.rst

  * Copy [bootstrap.sh](bootstrap.sh) to your repository's root directory.
  * Run the script: ``./boostrap.sh``
  * Enter the installation directory when prompted.
 For standalone repos, enter ".".
-For docs alonside code, enter "docs".
+For docs alongside code, enter the folder where your docs are e.g. "docs".

 When the script completes, your repository will have the starter sphinx docs files added.
 Commit your changes.